 Nutrition and Healthy Habits in Pre-K: Setting the Foundation for Lifelong Wellness

-Good nutrition and healthy habits in the earliest years are about more than growing strong bodies—they also support learning, focus, and long-term well-being.
-Research published by the National Library of Medicine shows that habits formed in early childhood can influence lifelong health outcomes, from diet quality to risk of chronic disease.
+Good nutrition and healthy habits in pre-K are about more than growing strong bodies.
+They also support learning, focus, and long-term well-being.
+Scientists now understand that nutrition and healthy habits in early childhood lay the groundwork for lifelong health, influencing diet quality and the risk of chronic disease.
 Pre-K is a powerful time to set this foundation.

 Young children’s brains and bodies are developing rapidly, and consistent access to nutritious food and healthy activities ensure that they’re ready to learn.
-Studies find that high-quality Pre-K programs can play a key role in supporting healthy development, not only by teaching early academic skills but also by encouraging wellness and healthy routines at home.
+High-quality Pre-K programs support children’s development not only by teaching early academic skills, but also by modeling and reinforcing good nutrition and healthy habits.

 Daily Habits That Make a Difference